Messinground/Habiter/readme.txt

 Make it save actual data
-Clean up the CSS bc chatgpt 100% made a mess of it Figure out whether you have redundant @media max-width 600px stuff Infinite looping for the carousel
+Clean up the CSS bc chatgpt 100% made a mess of it Figure out whether you have redundant @media max-width 600px stuff Make the carousel work - like at all.
+Right now we just have two pointless left/right buttons.
+Infinite looping for the carousel
 Swipe support on mobile devices
 Pagination indicators for the carousel